Kimserey/BlogArchive/x.md

     3   name    Tom
 ```

-In the `SELECT` we then have access to each group.
-We need to use `Aggregate function` to extract a single value.
+In the `SELECT` we then have access to each group where we can use `Aggregate function` to extract a single value.
 [https://www.sqlite.org/lang_aggfunc.html](https://www.sqlite.org/lang_aggfunc.html)
 ```
 avg(X)              - calculate the average